RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

   - Elm
 permalink: "/content/elm-port-alternatives/"
 layout: post
-description: "Alternatives to ports for integrating Javascript into Elm"
+description: "How can you integrate some Javascript into Elm when ports won't quite do?"
 author: rgrempel
 ---